christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 To be able to install all dependencies for our React frontend, we need to copy `package.json` from our host's file system to the image's filesystem.

 - `RUN npm install`
 We then run npm install on the image.
 We add the flag `-- silent` to suppress the npm output.

+    NOTE: As you notice below, we copy the `package.json` file as well as run the installation before copying the rest of the source code.
+We do this as it creates separate layers for the installation of the dependencies, which means that it will be cached.
+If you wish to rebuild the image and `package.json` has not been modified, it can skip this step.

 - `COPY . .`
 We want to copy the rest of the source code as well.